Freelancer vs Contractor: does it matter?

 - Rolling assignments with minimal risk

 That being said, we should note that contractors of any type should work through a formal contract wherever possible to keep both parties safe.
-We recommend using a sample contract in the event that you are unfamiliar with the content creation process.
+We recommend using a sample independent contractor agreement in the event that you are unfamiliar with the contract creation process.

 How integrated are freelancers vs independent contractors?

-One of the other minor areas of distinction between freelancer vs contractor is the level to which they interact and operate alongside your staff:
+One of the other minor areas of distinction between a freelancer vs contractor is the level at which they interact and operate alongside your staff:

 - Contractors are typically more involved with existing staff, working alongside them for longer periods of time.